4 years full-time (plus optional placement year)

 Year Two of the course will build upon the solid foundations you will have laid down in Year One.
 You’ll take modules from streams 1 to 5 to deepen your learning and start on two further streams studying intelligent systems and undertake a group engineering project.
 You should develop your interests which you will then begin to focus on in Year Three.

-When you return in Year Four, you will really get under the skin of the specialist areas which interest you.
+In Year Three, you will really get under the skin of the specialist areas which interest you.

 You’ll select options from topics related to Artificial Intelligence, such as: